Menü

 Background and sources of information

-More and more open access journals and journals with an open access option are endeavouring to become part of the Web of Science in order to obtain a JIF.
+An increasing number of open access journals and journals with an open access option are seeking to be indexed in Web of Science in order to obtain a JIF.

-It is important to remember that open access journals are often likely to have been launched relatively recently.
-However, the Journal Impact Factor cannot be calculated for a journal until it has been in the Web of Science for at least three years.
+Open access journals are often relatively new titles.
+However, the Journal Impact Factor cannot be calculated for a journal until it has been indexed in the Web of Science for at least three years.
+The detailed view within the Journal Citation Reports also displays the Immediacy Index, which tracks the current trend in the journal’s average citation rate.

 Numerous university libraries subscribe to the Journal Citation Reports.
-These can then be accessed through the Web of Science, though only by users who are in the IP range of the subscriber institution or users who have remote access or VPN.
+These can be accessed via Web of Science, but only by users within the institution’s IP range or those with remote or VPN access.

 The Journal Citation Reports tool allows users to filter the list of results by open access status.